How much will an IRA reduce my taxes?

 You have made enough money to put a bit aside for retirement.
 You deserve the ability to enjoy this money during your retirement, and maybe have something left over to pass on to your loved ones.
 But in order to get to that point, you will almost certainly have to utilize IRA and Tax Planning tools in the process.

 Deciding which IRA to use in your estate plan is an important and nuanced decision.
 There are also rules regarding what types of assets you can place in an IRA – especially income-earning assets.
-Gary Altman, the founder of Altman & Associates, is a Certified Financial Planner™ – as well as one of the most experienced estate planning attorneys in Maryland.
-He and his team of attorneys at Altman & Associates can help you understand what types of assets will benefit the most from favorable tax treatment under various types of IRAs.
+Gary Altman, the founder of Altman & Associates, is a Certified Financial Planner™ – as well as one of the most experienced estate planning attorneys in the Washington, D.C.
+Metro area.
+He, along with the Altman team, can help you understand what types of assets will benefit the most from favorable tax treatment under various types of IRAs.

 What are CRUTs and CRATs, and why might I have heard more about them?

 There are a lot of strange acronyms flying around the IRA and tax planning fields these days.
 If you have a strong retirement portfolio of securities like stocks or mutual funds, or you would like to, you may have heard someone reference “CRUTs and CRATs,” or the even more exotic-sounding ‘Flip CRUTs, NIMCRUTs, or NICRUTs.”
 No, the person communicating these sounds is not mimicking a Neanderthal.
 Instead, they are trying to explain a new retirement and tax planning focus triggered by an increase in capital gains tax.

 The asset can then be sold and the capital gains tax is avoided, provided that: (1) at least 10% of the original value of the asset is reserved for a charity, and (2) the remaining balance is paid out over the life of the beneficiary.
-This is an over-simplified explanation, but the experienced Maryland IRA and tax planning attorneys at Altman & Associates can help you understand CRUTs, CRATs, other related trusts, and how traditional and Roth IRAs can work within these concepts.
+This is an over-simplified explanation, but we can help you understand CRUTs, CRATs, other related trusts, and how traditional and Roth IRAs can work within these concepts.

 Maryland IRA and tax planning attorneys help you understand complex planning concepts and regulations

-Effectively planning for your retirement and estatemay seem like learning a different language.
+Effectively planning for your retirement and estate may seem like learning a different language.
 But the service-oriented Maryland estate planning attorneys at Altman & Associates work with you to understand which options work best for you and your loved ones.
 Rely on our expertise and come up with an IRA and tax planning strategy today.
 We have convenient office locations in Columbia and Rockville.
 Contact us by phone at (301) 468-3220 or online to schedule a consultation.